 Obviously we can’t control the English weather, but we can help you get your garden looking great in time for that long awaited heat wave.

 The two main contenders on the market for the best garden paint are Ronseal Garden Paint and Cuprinol Garden Shades Paint.
 These two exterior paints give a solid, opaque colour.
-Unlike fence preservers, such as Cuprinol Shed and Fence Protector and Barrettine Premier Wood Preserver, which are translucent, showing the wood grain and texture fully through the stain.
+Unlike fence preservers, such as Cuprinol Shed and Fence Preserver and Barrettine Premier Wood Preserver, which are translucent, showing the wood grain and texture fully through the stain.

 These garden paints are perfect to use on wood, brick, terracotta and metal.
 However, they aren’t recommended for plastics, iron or decking (as they’re not suitable to be walked on).